XSCE/xsce/docs/CONFIG.rst

 Changing the AP for the Wifi gateway
 ************************************

-If you have a local interface (as in, a keyboard) to the machine, log in and get a root prompt.
+If you have a local interface (as in, a keyboard) to the machine, get a root prompt.

 Make sure the machine can see the AP: